idoco/birding/readme.md

 ### Tracking and analyzing [bird](https://bird.co) scooter locations across Tel Aviv

-- [x] Lambda function for sampling bird locations using the bird.co internal API.
 - [x] Heatmap visualization of bird locations during a given day.
-- [ ] Analyze bird usage and revenues per day.
+- [ ] Analyze bird usage durations and patterns.
 - [ ] Predict the chances of finding a bird at a given time and location.

 One day of TLV Birds location heatmap - [demo](https://idoco.github.io/birding/heatmap_demo/)